 Clinical trials might also compare existing interventions, test new ways to use or combine existing interventions or observe how people respond to other factors that might affect their health (such as dietary changes).

-The World Health Organization definition for a clinical trial is:
+The World Health Organization (WHO) definition for a clinical trial is:

 Clinical trial interventions include but are not restricted to: